dshreddy/compiler/README.md

-Here's a polished and comprehensive README for your compiler project:

 # SIL Compiler

 This repository contains a compiler written in C++ for a C-like Simple Integer Language (SIL) using Flex and Bison.
 This compiler supports various control flow structures, including conditional statements, loops, and their nested forms.